HearVu: A New Tool for Understanding Hearing Loss

 November 16, 2021

-A new tool for understanding what your loved one 's hearing lobe sounds like
+A new tool for understanding what your loved one 's hearing loss sounds like

 “When I first meet a new patient, I spend time getting to know them and drawing out how they would answer this question: Is hearing optional or a necessity?” said Dr. Megan Johnson, audiologist and owner of Johnson Audiology.
 “That gives me insight into how ready the person is to embrace that they have hearing loss and begin the journey to healthy hearing.
 Over the course of my 18-year career as an audiologist, I’ve learned that those who are primed and ready to address their hearing loss are the ones who will be the most successful with hearing aids.”